Virtual homology of limit groups and profinite rigidity of direct products: Other calculations of virtual Betti numbers and further questions

 \begin{thm} Let $G$ be a limit group with $\vd(G)<\infty$.
-Then $G$ is either free, free abelian or surface group. \end{thm} Before showing \Cref{boundedvd}, we state a proposition which will greatly simplify the proof.
+Then $G$ is either free, free abelian or surface group. \end{thm} Before proving \Cref{boundedvd}, we state a proposition which will greatly simplify the proof.

 \begin{prop} Suppose that a finitely generated and subgroup separable group $ G$ splits as a finite and connected graph of groups.
-If $G$ is residually-(amenable and locally indicable) and one vertex $G_v$ has $\vd(G_v)=\infty$, then $\vd(G)=\infty$. \end{prop} \begin{proof} For all $k\geq 1$, there exists a finite-index subgroup $H_v\leq G_v$ such that $\d(H_v)\geq k$.
+If $G$ is residually-(amenable and locally indicable) and there exists a vertex group $G_v$ such that $\vd(G_v)=\infty$, then $\vd(G)=\infty$. \end{prop} \begin{proof} For all $k\geq 1$, there exists a finite-index subgroup $H_v\leq G_v$ such that $\d(H_v)\geq k$.
 By subgroup separability, there is a finite-index subgroup $H\leq G$ such that $H\cap G_v=H_v$ and hence the corresponding graph of groups decomposition for $H$ has cyclic edges and one of its vertex isomorphic to $H_v$.
 By \Cref{L^2general}, $\d(H)\geq \d(H_v)\geq k$.
-So $\vd(G)\geq k$ for all $k$ and the conclusion follows. \end{proof} Now we are ready to prove \Cref{boundedvd}.
+So $\vd(G)\geq k$ for all $k$ and the conclusion follows. \end{proof} We are finally ready to prove \Cref{boundedvd}.

 \begin{proof}[Proof of \Cref{boundedvd}] If $G$ has cohomological dimension at most two, then, by \Cref{limb}, $\vb_2(G)+1=\vd(G)$.
 Hence $\vb_2(G)<\infty$ and the conclusion follows from \Cref{mainlim}.
-It suffices to do the case when $G$ has cohomological dimension at least three.
+It suffices to deal with the case where $G$ has cohomological dimension at least $3$.
 Sela \cite{sela1} proved that limit groups admit a finite cyclic hierarchy terminating in free abelian groups (which are the only rigid limit groups) (see Theorem \ref{hierarchy_thm}).
-Since $\cd(G)\geq 3$, then one of the rigid groups in which the hierarchy of $G$ terminates must be a free abelian group $\Z^k$ with $k\geq 3$ (let us denote it by $A$).
+Since $\cd(G)\geq 3$, one of the rigid groups in which the hierarchy of $G$ terminates must be a free abelian group $\Z^k$ with $k\geq 3$ (let us denote it by $A$).
 Finitely many applications of \Cref{BDprop} tell us that, in order to conclude that $\vd(G)=\infty$, it is enough to show that at some level of the finite hierarchy of $G$ lies a group $H$ with $\vd(H)=\infty$.
-If $G$ is not abelian, we claim that such $H$ can be taken to be the group just above the previous $A$. $H$ is non-abelian and hence splits as a graph of groups with cyclic (possibly trivial) edges, with at least two vertices.
+If $G$ is not abelian, we claim that such $H$ can be taken to be the group which lies above the aforementioned $A$ in the hierarchy of $G$. $H$ is non-abelian and hence splits as a graph of groups with cyclic (possibly trivial) edges, with at least two vertices.
 Furthermore, one of the vertices $H_v$ is isomorphic to $A\cong \Z^k$ (with $k\geq 3$) and, by construction, any of the neighbouring vertex groups $H_u$ of $H_v$ is not virtually cyclic.

 Let $\ell \geq 1$ be any integer.
 By Corollary \ref{star-tree}, there is a finite-index subgroup $\ti{H}$ of $H$ that admits a splitting as a graph of groups with cyclic (possibly trivial) edges with the following two properties: \begin{enumerate} \item The underlying graph contains a subtree $T$ with either $\ell$ or $\ell+1$ vertices. \item There are at least $\ell$ vertices $v\in V(T)$ such that the corresponding vertex group $\ti{H}_v$ is isomorphic to a finite-index subgroup of $A$ (so $\ti{H}_v\cong A\cong \Z^k$ and $\d(\ti{H}_v)\geq 3$). \end{enumerate} By \Cref{L^2general}, This shows that $\vd(H)=\infty$, completing the proof. \end{proof}